 So, when you want to make your purchase, do well to update it.

-It is only when it’s updated that you can prevent cybercriminals from doing the unexpected─exploiting your weakness.
+It is only when it’s updated that you can prevent cybercriminals from doing the unexpected.

-Living in a region where you invest heavily in data subscription, could make it tough for you to keep all your software updated.
+It could make it challenging for you to keep all your software updated.

 These are two moves you could make to be safe from scammers that take advantage of security flaws: